 CONCERN #1: VOTERS HAVE LOST TRUST IN THE NEUTRALITY OF ELECTIONS.

 Election officials influence public trust in our democracy.
-Just this year (2022), as few as 17% of voters report having a high degree of confidence in U.S. election systems.
+Just this year, as few as 17% of voters told pollsters they are very confident that elections in American reflect the will of the people.
 This percentage has been falling in recent years, with notable distrust in the most recent election.
 And trust is especially low among voters who do not belong to the party of their chief election officer.

 CONCERN #2: ELECTION OFFICIALS HOLD STRONG LOYALTIES TO THEIR PARTY.

 Most secretaries of state are elected in statewide partisan elections, for which political party funding and infrastructure can be critical.
 They therefore enter office with close ties to a political party and its candidates.
 Similarly, the vast majority of state or county election board members and local election officials are elected or appointed through partisan processes and with stated major party affiliations.

 CONCERN #3: STATE LAWS DON’T PROTECT VOTERS FROM PARTY LOYALTY.

 A groundbreaking 2019 study of state laws by ERN found that no state in the U.S. has adequate conflict of interest laws to formally constrain secretaries of state from using their position to influence a race (of their own or another candidate).
 Of the secretaries of state serving since 2000, one third endorsed a candidate running in a race under their supervision, and about one in ten co-chaired a presidential election campaign.

 CONCERN #4: ELECTION OFFICIALS AND POLL WORKERS FACE INTIMIDATION.